rtm-rs/rtm-rs.github.io/source/content/docs/sql/introduction.md

 ## Connecting to a Database

-Configuring ROM and opening a connection to a database requires three parts.
+Configuring RTM and opening a connection to a database requires three parts.

   1. The name of an adapter,
   2. a connection string, and